|

 "I like The Doctor.
 He IS the coolest man in the universe.
 Besides,

 you have Alec.
 And HE has Dominique.
-He's nuts about her.
-Even if it is
+He’s nuts about her, even if

-her.
+looks at her.
 He ought to persuade her to come with him.
-He deserves to be properly
+He deserves to

-with him forever.
-You are supposed to go home to your mum and we are only
+to stay with him forever.
+You are supposed to go home to your mum and

-playing for time because we don't want to go back to Manchester.
-Once
+we are only playing for time because we don’t want to go back to

 They walked on in silence for a while, thinking about the possibility